Gas Fireplace Won’t Stay Lit

-If you live in the Phoenix, AZ Metro area or anywhere within a 35-mile radius of Magic Touch Mechanical’s main offices in Mesa, Arizona – just call us for gas fireplace service!
-We’ve been repairing, maintaining, and upgrading gas fireplaces for over two decades.
+If you live in the Phoenix, AZ Metro area or anywhere within a 35-mile radius of Magic Touch Mechanical’s main offices in Mesa, Arizona – just call us for gas fireplace service.
+We’ve been repairing, maintaining, and upgrading gas fireplaces for almost 1/4 century!

-If you’re reading this article, it’s safe to assume your gas fireplace won’t stay lit or won’t light at all.
-The first thing you have to understand is, the problem is most likely related to the ignition assembly.
+If you’re reading this article, it’s safe to assume your gas fireplace either won’t stay lit, or won’t light at all.
+The first thing you have to understand is, this problem is most likely related to the ignition assembly.
 Depending on the fireplace model, the ignition assembly usually consists of the pilot light assembly, pilot tubing, thermocouple & thermopile.

 Is Your Pilot Light Lit?

 Nothing irks me more than when I call my internet service provider to report an outage and they ask me if my modem is plugged in.
 That said, you know there’s a reason they have to ask that right?
 You know there is a percentage of people that probably say; “Oops never mind.”

 So, have you checked to see if your pilot light is lit?
 If not, relight the pilot by following the instructions on your hearth or in your user manual.